-In October 2014, The Katy House was purchased by Stu and Linda Leibowitz, your current innkeepers.
+Twenty years later, October 2014, The Katy House was purchased by Stu and Linda Leibowitz, your current innkeepers.
 Stu and Linda moved from Austin, where they had been living since 1994.
 The Katy House never closed.
-On the same date of purchase, five new beds were delivered and guests arrived.
-Bruce and Sallie helped Stu and Linda through a smooth transition.
-They remain great friends and advisors.
+On the same date of purchase, five new beds were delivered and shortly after guests arrived.

 Starting in 2014, through much of 2017, the house went through many updates.
 All rooms were painted and decorated in a “modern Texas” style.
 A new room, “The Thomas” was created and serves as an adjoining room to the Texas special.
 In 2016, the garage under the Conductor’s Quarters was converted into a new large guest room called The Garden Room, complete with kitchen and bathroom.